 At the beginning of each month I do a full backup using ShadowProtect Desktop, an industrial-strength backup utility that does one thing and does it well.
-For the rest of the month an incremental backup, that only takes a few seconds, runs each day when the computer is first turned on.
+For the rest of the month an incremental backup runs each day when the computer is first turned on.
 This only takes a few seconds and as a result I'm able to restore the entire hard disk or selectively restore files from any day for the last several months.
-Since it is easy to restore from backups I have turned off system protection as Windows restore points are no longer created.
+Since it is easy to restore from backups I have turned off system protection so that Windows restore points are no longer created.

 6. Temporary Files.
 The OS and applications often create temporary files.
 These can accumulate to a surprising degree.
 Periodically, say once a month or so, delete the following files:C:\Users\*.*\Appdata\Local\Temp\*.* C:\temp\*.* C:\Windows\Temp\*.*